thisolivier/artfinder-scraper/artfinder_scraper/scraping/readme.md

 * `models.py` defines the `Artwork` schema used across the scraping workflow, handling GBP price normalization, slug derivation from `/product/<slug>/` URLs, and timestamping when a record was scraped.
+* `indexer.py` navigates listing pages with a Playwright page handle and extracts canonical `/product/` links while removing duplicates.
-* `downloader.py`, `indexer.py`, `normalize.py`, `spreadsheet.py`, and
+* `downloader.py`, `normalize.py`, `spreadsheet.py`, and
   `runner.py` are placeholders for the upcoming pagination, normalization, and orchestration layers described in the project spec.

 ## Fetching a single artwork

-The root CLI script wires the browser helper and extractor together.
+The root CLI script wires the browser helper with both the extractor and the listing indexer.
 Use the `fetch-item` command to download an artwork detail page, optionally save the HTML, and pretty-print the parsed fields:

 ```bash
 python scrape_artfinder.py fetch-item \